-If upon completion of a Phase II facility planning study the County Council decides to fund a bicycle project, it becomes a stand-alone project in the Capital Improvement Program.
+If upon completion of a Phase II facility planning or other concept study the County Council decides to fund a bicycle project, it becomes a stand-alone project in the Capital Improvement Program.
 Existing bicycle projects include the Capital Crescent Trail east of Bethesda, Falls Road East Side Hiker/ Biker Path, Frederick Road Bike Path and Metropolitan Branch Trail.